-In connection with Ms. Elliott's appointment as President and Chief Operating Officer: (i) effective January 4, 2021, Ms. Elliott's salary increased to \$325,000 per annum, and she is eligible to receive a target annual cash bonus equal to 60% of her salary; and (ii) on January 4, 2021, the Company granted Ms. Elliott, pursuant to the Company's 2014 Omnibus Equity Compensation Plan (the "2014 Plan"), an option to purchase 50,000 shares of Common Stock with an exercise price per share equal to the fair market value of the Common Stock on such date, which option vested and became exercisable as to one-half of the underlying shares on January 4, 2023.
+In connection with Ms. Elliott's appointment as President and Chief Operating Officer: (i) effective January 4, 2021, Ms. Elliott's salary increased to \$325,000 per annum, and she is eligible to receive a target annual cash bonus equal to 60% of her salary; and (ii) on January 4, 2021, the Company granted Ms. Elliott, pursuant to the Company's 2014 Omnibus Equity Compensation Plan (the "2014 Plan"), an option to purchase 50,000 shares of Common Stock with an exercise price per share equal to the fair market value of the Common Stock on such date, which option vested and became exercisable as to one-half of the underlying shares on January 4, 2022 and vested and became exercisable as to one-half of the underlying shares on January 4, 2023.